Psychological Operations in Guerrilla Warfare: Nicaragua v. United States

-The manual was one of the issues the International Court of Justice (IJC) analyzed in the Nicaragua v.
+The manual was one of the issues the International Court of Justice (ICJ) analyzed in the Nicaragua v.
 United States 1986 ICJ 1 case.
-The court's jurisdiction for this case was disputed by the United States, an issue that has never been resolved.
+The court's jurisdiction for this case was disputed by the United States when it was first brought in 1984, a claim which the ICJ rejected months later, leading the United States to withdraw from the case in protest in 1985.
+The court eventually ruled in Nicaragua's favor in 1986.

 The ICJ statements included: "Finds that the United States of America, by producing in 1983 a manual entitled Operaciones sicológicas en guerra de guerrillas, and disseminating it to contra forces, has encouraged the commission by them of acts contrary to general principles of humanitarian law; but does not find a basis for concluding that any such acts which may have been committed are imputable to the United States of America as acts of the United States of America."

 "The Court has to determine whether the relationship of the contras to the United States Government was such that it would be right to equate the contras, for legal purposes, with an organ of the United States Government, or as acting on behalf of that Government.
 The Court considers that the evidence available to it is insufficient to demonstrate the total dependence of the contras on United States aid.
 A partial dependency, the exact extent of which the Court cannot establish, may be inferred from the fact that the leaders were selected by the United States, and from other factors such as the organisation, training and equipping of the force, planning of operations, the choosing of targets and the operational support provided.
 There is no clear evidence that the United States actually exercised such a degree of control as to justify treating the contras as acting on its behalf."

 "Having reached the above conclusion, the Court takes the view that the contras remain responsible for their acts, in particular the alleged violations by them of humanitarian law.
 For the United States to be legally responsible, it would have to be proved that that State had effective control of the operations in the course of which the alleged violations were committed."